 John has the necessary qualifications, but Dave has more experience.

 (NB: Whether or not you use a comma here will depend on your own preference, the length of the sentence and the amount of separation that you wish to show.
 In a short sentence where the ideas in the clauses are closely related, you might leave out the comma.
-In a longer sentence you might put in the comma so that the reader can better absorb what he or she has read so far.)
+In a longer sentence you might put in the comma so that the reader can better absorb what he or she has read so far.) - to create parentheses, where something is inserted that either expands on the main sentence or qualifies part of it.

 Mandy Lim, my secretary, will contact you soon to make an appointment.

-The Managing Director, who is overseas at present, has asked me to reply to your letter.
+The Managing Director, who is overseas at present, has asked me to reply to your letter. - to separate phrases and clauses to make your message easier to read.

 We have five different models, each with its own special features.